-Gene Kim, Jez Humble, Patrick Debois and John Willis.
-They are all pioneers and influencers in the DevOps industry that have transformed years of experience and knowledge form software organizations into actionable guidance for IT leaders pursuing the DevOps methodology.
+Gene Kim, Jez Humble, Patrick Debois, and John Willis.
+They are all pioneers and influencers in the DevOps industry that have transformed years of experience and knowledge from software organizations into actionable guidance for IT leaders pursuing the DevOps methodology.

 4. Machine, Platform, Crowd: Harnessing Our Digital Future

-We are no stranger to sci-fi fictions, but what if the reality is gradually catching up with our wildest imagination?
-The book outlines the challenges and opportunities associated with the technologies that are now coming closer to reality, for example its speed and scope of these technology changes.
+We are no strangers to sci-fi fiction, but what if reality is gradually catching up with our wildest imagination?
+The book outlines the challenges and opportunities associated with the technologies that are now coming closer to reality, for example, the speed and scope of these technology changes.
 Today, technology is impacting every business organization and CIOs must understand the underlying principles to take advantage of them.
-The technology trends are presented as an interesting read that a wide variety of audience can enjoy, and yet hold unprecedented value for CIOs making critical decisions in their organization.
+The technology trends are presented as an interesting read that a wide variety of audiences can enjoy and yet hold unprecedented value for CIOs making critical decisions in their organization.

 About the Authors

-Andrew McAfee, principal research scientist at MIT, and Erik Brynjolfsson is the director of the MIT Center for Digital Business, a leading scholar in the domain of information systems and economics.
+Andrew McAfee, a principal research scientist at MIT, and Erik Brynjolfsson the director of the MIT Center for Digital Business, a leading scholar in the domain of information systems and economics.

 5. The Digital Matrix: New Rules for Business Transformation Through Technology